mcaceresb/stata-gtools/README.md

 processing it by group.
 Second, compiled C code is much faster than Stata commands.

-The current beta release only provides Unix versions of the C plugin.
-Windows and OSX versions are planned for a future release.
+The current beta release only provides Unix (Linux) and Windows versions of the C plugin.
+An OSX version is planned for a future release.

 Installation
 ------------

 I only have access to Stata 13.1, so I impose that to be the minimum.
-Further, since my own machine and the servers I have access to run Linux, I have only developed this for Stata for Unix so far.
-Future releases will be cross-platform.
 ```stata
 net install gtools, from(https://raw.githubusercontent.com/mcaceresb/stata-gtools/master/build/)
 * adoupdate, update